Ads

-Annunciator Systems
+Annunciator Panels

 Most aircraft include annunciator lights that illuminate when an event demanding attention occurs.
 These use the aforementioned colors in a variety of presentations.
-Individual lights near the associated cockpit instrument or a collective display of lights for various systems in a central location are common.
+Individual lights near the associated flight deck instrument or a collective display of lights for various systems in a central location are common.
 Words label each light or are part of the light itself to identify any problem quickly and plainly.

 Figure 1.
 The centralized analog annunciator panel has indicator lights from systems and components throughout the aircraft.
 It is supported by the master caution system

-EFIS provide for annunciation of advisory and warning messages as part of its flight control and monitoring capabilities, as previously described.
+EFIS provides for annunciation of advisory and warning messages as part of its flight control and monitoring capabilities, as previously described.
 Usually, the primary display unit is designated as the location to display annunciations.

 Master caution lights are used to draw the attention of the crew to a critical situation in addition to an annunciator that describes the problem.
 These master caution lights are centrally wired and illuminate whenever any of the participating systems or components require attention.
 Once notified, the pilot may cancel the master caution, but a dedicated system or component annunciator light stays illuminated until the situation that caused the warning is rectified.